Sandbox

 Exact restore of one VM stateSnapshot

-Snapshots and templates don't automatically reattach volumes
+Snapshots don't automatically reattach volumes

 Restored sessions behave like any other new session.
 If you need a volume available after a restore, you must attach it explicitly, either at session creation or afterward using volume attach.